JackStouffer/jacks_standard_library/README.md

    min, max
    bitflag checks
+* A buffer/slice type called a fat pointer
+   * used everywhere
-* A buffer/slice type called a fat pointer used everywhere standardizes that pointers should carry their length vastly simplifies functions like file reading
+   * standardizes that pointers should carry their length
+   * vastly simplifies functions like file reading
-* Common string and buffer utilities for fat pointers things like fat pointer memcmp, substring search, etc.
+* Common string and buffer utilities for fat pointers
+   * things like fat pointer memcmp, memcpy, substring search, etc.
 * An arena allocator
-   a.k.a a monotonic, region, or bump allocator
+   * a.k.a a monotonic, region, or bump allocator
-   They are easy to create, use, reset-able, allocators Great for things with known lifetimes (which is 99% of the things you allocate)
+   * They are easy to create, use, reset-able, allocators
+   * Great for things with known lifetimes (which is 99% of the things you allocate)
+   * See the DESIGN.md file more information
 * A snprintf replacement
-   writes directly into a fat pointer buffer
+   * writes directly into a fat pointer buffer
-   Removes all compiler specific weirdness
+   * Removes all compiler specific weirdness
 * A string builder container
 * Type safe, generated containers
-   Unlike a lot of C containers, these are built with before compile code
+   * Unlike a lot of C containers, these are built with "before compile" code generation.
-       generation.
-Each container instance generates code with your value types rather than using `void*` plus length everywhere Built with arenas in mind dynamic array hash map hash set
+     Each container instance generates code with your value types rather than using `void*` plus length everywhere
+   * Built with arenas in mind
+   * dynamic array
+   * hash map
+   * hash set

 ## What's Not Included